caroline-cl/Rijksmuseum-Artwork-Recognition-TransferLearning/README.md

 So just run the 'ML_fp_material_v2.ipynb' file and the models are saved in ML_FP_2022/models/type

 ### Creator classification
+Classify the creator of artworks according to images of artworks.
 #### Training images
 Images are saved in Directory:Google Drive:ML_FP_2022/data2022/creator